 You can tweak the sensitivity, too, so that pets under 30 pounds (13.6 kg) or 50 pounds (22.7 kg) will be ignored with the ‘medium’ or ‘low’ sensitivity options.

-Once unexpected motion is detected, this will be relayed back to the Ring alarm base station, and the alarm system will trigger.
+Once unexpected motion sensor detects motion, this will be relayed back to the Ring alarm base station, and the alarm system will trigger.

 - The door and window mounted contact sensors come in two parts, both containing magnets which form a magnetic circuit when they’re close together.
 This is known as a ‘reed switch’ and when a door or window is opened, the magnetic contact – and hence circuit – is broken.
 It’s like a light switch being flipped.